deepakhj/cadent/README.md

 This is probably the best one for massive stat volume.
 It expects the schema like the MySQL version, and you should certainly use 2.1 or 2.2 versions of cassandra.
-Unlike the others, due to Cassandra's type goodness there is no need to make "schemas per keeper".
+Unlike the others, due to Cassandra's type goodness there is no need to make "tables per timer".
 Expiration of data is up to you to define in your global TTLs for the schemas.
 This is modeled after the `Cyanite` (http://cyanite.io/) schema as the rest of the graphite API can probably be used using the helper tools that ecosystem provides.  (https://github.com/pyr/cyanite/blob/master/doc/schema.cql).
-There is one large difference between this and Cyanite, the metrics point contains the "count" which is different then Cyanite as they group their metrics by "path + resolution + precision", i think this is due to the fact they dont' assume a consistent hashing frontend (and so multiple servers can insert the same metric for the same time frame but the one with the "most" counts wins in aggrigation).
+There is one large difference between this and Cyanite, the metrics point contains the "count" which is different then Cyanite as they group their metrics by "path + resolution + precision", i think this is due to the fact they dont' assume a consistent hashing frontend (and so multiple servers can insert the same metric for the same time frame but the one with the "most" counts wins in aggregation) .. but then my Clojure skills = 0.
 For consistent hashing of keys, this should not happen.

 Please note for now the system assumes there is a `.` naming for metrics names